Quick Answer

 - Age and mileage detract from the DV value

-- Severity of damage to car increases the DV value
+- Severity of property damage increases the DV value

 About the author